jayadamsmorgan/Yatoro/CONFIGURATION.md

 # Configuration

-Yatoro supports deep configuration through the configuration file which should be located in `~/.config/Yatoro`
+Yatoro supports deep configuration through the configuration file.

+If `XDG_CONFIG_HOME` environment is set, the configuration folder would be `$XDG_CONFIG_HOME/Yatoro`.
+Otherwise, `~/.config/Yatoro` will be used instead.

 If the directory doesn't exist, Yatoro will create it on startup.

+If config file doesn't exist, Yatoro will create it as well.
+So you can check the default config for the reference once it's created.

 Yatoro supports JSON, YAML and TOML for configuration.
 So the configuration file could be one of the following:
 - `config.json`